madhulikavecha/HarryKartRace/README.md

 ##Considerations around project :

-1.If the race time of two or more participants are same then same position rank will be given 2.Top 3 positions of participants will be displayed in output.
+1.If the race time of two or more participants are same then same position rank will be given

+2.Top 3 positions of participants will be displayed in output.

-3.If participant speed is less 0 - race didnt start : That participant is  out of race.
+3.If participant speed is less than ZERO -> participant didnot finish the race  : That participant is  out of race.

 4.Minimum participants of race is 3.

 ##Run :